Banknote processing: Market and manufacturers

 The preeminent market leader for high-speed systems is the German Giesecke+Devrient (G+D), followed by the Japanese Toshiba and the British-American Cash Processing Solutions (CPS) with low market shares.
 The CPS products are based on the technology of Recognition Equipment Inc. (REI), which was acquired by Currency Systems International (CSI) in 1990, by De La Rue in 2002 and divested to CPS in 2016.
 In January 2023, CPS announced to withdraw from this market segment and is focusing on service and software business instead.

 The Japanese Glory, followed by G+D and several Chinese, Korean and Japanese suppliers, leads the desktop and compact tabletop market.

-Super-large cash centers have a capacity of processing upt to 20 million banknotes per day.
+Super-large cash centers have a capacity of processing up to 20 million banknotes per day.
 They are protected by the highest security provisions to protect from heists.
-The world-wide largest cash canters are:
+The world-wide largest cash centers are: